Lacuna-JDCE/lacuna-test-data/README.md

 # JDCE thesis data
-Raw, parsed data for use with the JDCE stats tools (https://github.com/NielsGrootObbink/jdce-stats-tools).
+Raw, parsed data for use with the Lacuna stats tools (https://github.com/NielsGrootObbink/lacuna-stats-tools).

 ## Usage
-Read the README.md of the stats tools (https://github.com/NielsGrootObbink/jdce-stats-tools) for instructions!
+Read the README.md of the stats tools (https://github.com/NielsGrootObbink/lacuna-stats-tools) for instructions!